 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-In Australia, it is estimated that over 1,700 people will be diagnosed with oesophageal cancer in 2018.
-Around 80% of oesophageal cancers are diagnosed in people aged 60 years and older.
-The average age that people are diagnosed with cancers of the oesophagus is around 71 years.
+In Australia, it is estimated that over 1,600 people will be diagnosed with oesophageal cancer in 2018.
 Oesophageal cancer is more common in men, with males more than twice as likely as females to be diagnosed with the disease and die from it.

 It is an uncommon cancer but the incidence of adenocarcinoma of the oesophagus in Australia is increasing.
 In 2019 it is estimated that oesophageal cancer will claim 1,470 lives.